flip100coins/Writing/dwarf fortress/Unfolding adventure mode.md

 ### Combat skills

-There are many kind of combat skills, sword skill, spear skill, mace skill, crossbow skill, bow skill and many more.
+There are many kind of combat skills, fighter skill, sword skill, spear skill, mace skill, crossbow skill, bow skill and many more.

+There are a few skills that matters in a fight, no matter which weapon you are holding, I call them general combat skills.
+Specify skills is the skills I call that matters to the weapon you are holding.

+There's two kind of combat skills, general combat skills and specify combat skills.
+There are only two kind of general combat skill, fighter skill and